Rednexie/discord-template/setup.md

 ```
 - Wait for the bot to log in, after a second or so it should be successfully running.
 - In case of errors, create an [issue](https://github.com/Rednexie/discord-template/issues).
-# Download as Zip (Recommended for Windows Systems)
+# Download as Zip
+# (Recommended for Windows Systems or unfamiliar users)
 - Make sure you have [nodejs](https://nodejs.org) installed on your device.
 - Download the repository as [zip](https://github.com/Rednexie/discord-template/archive/refs/heads/main.zip)
 - Unzip the zip file, and open the folder in the file explorer.